-In MEERL, the resource life cycle will be explored through an interdisciplinary approach.
+In MEERL, students explore the resource life cycle through an interdisciplinary approach.
 You will learn the progression of the resource life cycle, with its fundamental earth science and engineering aspects, as the center of this program.
-The resource lifecycle will be explored in 7 core courses and through four different perspectives.
+You will explore the resource lifecycle in 7 core courses and through four different perspectives.

 Business Strategy & Innovation | Economics | Law Policy | Stakeholder Engagement